DavidVaneAl/ExData_Plotting1/README.md

 ## _Plot3_

 Creating plot3 using with() and plot(), you can modify the values as Main, Colors, label and others features.
-Likewise, adding lines using *lines()*  you can modify the values as Colors, lenghts and others features.
+Likewise, can add lines using *lines()*  you can modify the values as Colors, lenghts and others features.
 After, copying to PDF file and close it using dev.off()

 ## _Plot4_